 In Elizabeth City, people of color often swam at Brickhouse Point.
 Others drove to Bogues Beach, on the Little River, a few miles north of the old village of Nixtonton.

-Little Washington had a black beach, and I’ve heard secondhand that another black beach was a little ways down the Pamlico River, on the north side of the river between Washington and Bath.
+I’ve heard secondhand that another black beach was a little ways down the Pamlico River, on the north side of the river between Washington and Bath.

 Cases Landing, Hargraves Beach & Bias Beach